-- Complete 1 of the following: - o minimum 3 months in an accredited child protection position, or - o minimum 15 child protection case assessments (CPCAs).
+Minimum 15 x child protection case assessments (CPCAs).

 A learning or observation capture should ideally be completed for each CPCA.
-This alternative to an accredited child protection position will not count towards professional experience time-based requirements, but will help the trainee complete the learning goals related to child safety and maltreatment.
+This alternative to an accredited child protection position will not count towards professional experience time-based requirements but will help the trainee to complete the learning goals related to child safety and maltreatment.